rechutox/godot-terraformation/README.md

 ## Why?

 Because I can 😜.
-I can't afford other alternatives like World Machine, the free tier it's not good enough in any of the others, they are overcomplicated, slow,...
+I can't afford other alternatives like World Machine, their free tier it's not good enough, they are overcomplicated, slow,...
 So I took the project to challenge myself and return something to the open-source community.

 ## TODO